alahiff/HTCondorVMs/README.md

 HTCondorVMs
 ===========

 Adds the ability to a HTCondor pool for VMs to appear by "spontaneous production in the vacuum".
-See http://www.gridpp.ac.uk/vac/.
+Based on the ideas in http://www.gridpp.ac.uk/vac/.

+## Worker node setup
+* Enable virtualization in the BIOS
+* Install libvirt, qemu-kvm, qemu-img, qemu-kvm-tools and any dependencies
+* Make sure the libvirtd service is running
+* Restart HTCondor and check that "VMType('kvm') is supported" appears in /var/log/condor/StartLog